Drinking Water State Revolving Fund (216-RICR-50-05-6)

 The Department shall have the authority to inspect the construction and operation of approved projects for compliance with this Part.

 All hearings and reviews required under the provisions of R.I.
-Gen. Laws Chapter 46-12.8, shall be held in accordance with the provisions of Practices and Procedures Before the Rhode Island Department of Health, Part of this Title, and Access to Public Records, Part of this Title.
+Gen. Laws Chapter 46-12.8, shall be held in accordance with the provisions of the “Rules and Regulations Pertaining to Practices and Procedures Before the Rhode Island Department of Health” and “Rules and Regulations Pertaining to Access to Public Records of the Rhode Island Department of Health”.

 R.I.
 Gen. Laws § 46-12.8-4(a)(4)